kubesphere/notification-manager/README.md

 ### Deploy Notification Manager in any other Kubernetes cluster (Uses `namespace` to distinguish each tenant user):

-It is similar Deploying nm on k8s is similar to deploying Notification Manager on Kubernetes and Kubesphere, the difference is that:
+Deploying Notification Manager in Kubernetes is similar to deploying it in KubeSphere, the differences are:

 First of all, change the `tenantKey` to `namespace` like this.